 How to Manage Payment Terms

-- Fixed Term: This type of payment term is when the customer agrees to pay the full cost of the product or service at once.
+- Fixed Term: This type of payment term is when the customer agrees to pay the total cost of the product or service at once.
 Fixed term means the customer pays the total cost of the product or services at one time.

 The advantage of this type of payment term is that there is no risk involved because the cost of the product or the service is known from the beginning.
 However, if the product or service is sold online, then there is no way to know how much the customer will spend until he/she makes his/her purchase.